Behind the Michael Rockefeller Death Mystery

 People Were Finally Willing to Talk

 When Hoffman began investigating Rockefeller's disappearance, he realized that after the initial search party failed to find Rockefeller in 1961, no one had really given it a good look.
-There was never closure for the family or the millions of people who wondered what could have happened to the wealthy son of one of America's most powerful families.
+There was never closure for his family nor the millions of people who wondered what happened to the wealthy son of one of America's most powerful families.

 "When you type Michael Rockefeller in Google, you get a billion hits or something.
-But if you start looking at all those hits, they're all regurgitation of the same basic data, which was a lot of conjecture," says Hoffman.
+But if you start looking at all those hits, they're all regurgitation of the same basic data, which was a lot of conjecture," Hoffman says.
 "I realized that nobody had ever done a systematic substantive look at what happened."

 Advertisement